cheind/sdftoolbox/doc/SDF.md

 ## Isosurface extraction

 Iso-surface extraction is the task of finding a suitable tesselation of the boundary (or any constant offset value) of a SDF.
-The methods considered in this library use a regular SDF sampling volume from which the resulting mesh is generated.
+The methods considered in this library rely a regular SDF sampling volume from which the resulting mesh is generated.
 The two schemes that dominate the iso-surface extraction field differ in the way they generate the tesselated topology.
 The following table lists the differences:

 | Method |  Edge  | Face | Voxel  |
 | :----: | :----: | :--: | :----: |